-3. Key challenges and past experiences in providing institutional rental housing in urban India

-Institutional multi-family rental housing is rare in India.
-Before the ARHCs scheme, two notable institutional rental housing and two rent-to-own schemes had been launched for the general public.
-Four schemes located - in West Bengal, primarily6 in the densely populated prime locations of Kolkata and Howrah, and in Mumbai, Kota, and Chandigarh - were conceived by the respective governments.
-Of these, the Kota and Chandigarh schemes are rentto-own schemes, while the scheme in Mumbai, which involved private sector participation, was eventually withdrawn.
+3. Key challenges and past experiences in providing institutional rental housing in urban India institutional rental housing and two rent-to-own schemes had been launched for the general public.
+Four schemes located - in West Bengal, primarily in the densely populated prime locations of Kolkata and Howrah, and in Mumbai, Kota, and Chandigarh - were conceived by the respective governments.
+Of these, the Kota and Chandigarh schemes are rent-toown schemes,7 while the scheme in Mumbai, which involved private sector participation, was eventually withdrawn.
 The West Bengal Public Rental Housing Estates (PRHEs) have been operational for more than forty years and have been plagued with myriad issues.
 Existing literature on these schemes include Sengupta (2006), Sengupta (2007), Sengupta et. al. (2007), ADB (2013), Harish (2016a), Harish (2016b), Nallathiga (2019) and Gupta and Kavita (2020).
 This existing body of work helped the authors develop an overall understanding about these schemes.
 Based on this understanding and further primary and secondary research, four important aspects of these schemes pertaining to finances and financial viability, rent setting and rental management, beneficiary selection, and design and livability issues are discussed next.